 In order to address this vulnerability, ICBC has introduced a new optional coverage, Off-Highway Third Party Liability.
 For our customers with vehicles in rate classes 030, 100 and 170, who operate off-highway (e.g. on logging roads or private land), Off-highway Third Party Liability will protect you in the event of an off-highway crash you are responsible for.

 Off Highway Third Party Liability coverage is available in limits of $200K, $1M, $2M, $3M and $5M.

 There will be a transition period for this coverage.
 Any policy effective prior to May 1, 2021 that includes Basic Third Party Liability will retain the off-highway coverage until it's time to renew your policy.
 When you renew your policy, speak to your broker to see if optional Off-Highway Third Party Liability coverage is right for you.

 Hit and Run Statutory coverage

-Starting May 1, 2021, vehicle damage coverage from a hit and run shifts from a Basic coverage to an Optional coverage.
-The statutory fund will no longer be in place to subsidize coverage for hit and run incidents.
-If you already carry collision coverage, you will be covered for hit and run claims.
+Vehicle damage coverage from a hit and run has shifted from a Basic coverage to an Optional coverage.
+The statutory fund is no longer in place to subsidize coverage for hit-and-run incidents.
+If you already carry collision coverage, you will be covered for hit-and-run claims.

-Coverage for any injuries resulting from a hit and run incident does not depend on Optional coverage and will be covered for British Columbians under ICBC’s Enhance Care coverage.
+Coverage for any injuries resulting from a hit and run incident does not depend on Optional coverage and is covered for British Columbians under ICBC’s Enhance Care coverage.